States of the body

 Basically, the state of a dancer’s body would reflect this blend of intentions, postures and emotions – the core of experience – which punctuates the performer’s personal experience and would unfurl through time and space, but also through the relationship with others and through other conditions specific to each performance.

 These considerations illustrate that the term “state of the body” partially covers other notions, which are just as imprecise, and which exist in the sphere of performing arts, like “scenic presence” and performance.
 These portmanteau words, which are used for ease of reference, if we were to look just a little more closely, reveal a richness that enable us to clarify and specify the practices related to movement.
+These various aspects are developed in more detail in the document that accompanies this Thema, entitled “About the expression State of the body”.
+This supplement also seeks to validate our assumptions, which we submitted to artists and practitioners whom we questioned.

 In more depth